|Colonial Pioneer Publishing and R.B.Brain

 background, I am very knowledgeable in both the BullCharts software and

 Technical Analysis.
-Today I am an active trader in both shares
+Today I am an active but nimble short term investor in both shares

 also have access to a network of people who are specialists in their